Edward F. Ricketts Memorial Bronze Sculpture

 Sculpture and the name of the

-donor cast on the perpetual bronze plaque to be attached
+donor cast on the perpetual bronze plaque to be

 to the monument on completion of

-funding of this historic landmark project of the Cannery
+funding of this historic Cannery

 Supplies are limited and this offer is subject to availability of remaining bronzes.

-The History Company recommends this highest level of membership
+The History Company recommends this highest level of

 and support for the